edgio-docs/edgio-docs/guides/layer0_migration.md

 ## Edge and Permalinks will change automatically

-Once you deploy the new version of Layer0, you Edge links will change to have the format `*.layer0.link`.
+Once you deploy the new version of Layer0, your Edge links will change to have the format `*.layer0.link`.
 Your current edge links will switch to the new format on the next deployment for that environment.
 Old edge links will continue to work even after the first deployment.

 Permalinks will become `*.free.layer0-perma.link`.
 These links will all automatically switch to the new links in the Developer Console and, unlike edge links, will be available without needing a deployment of your site.
 However, we will continue to support old and new permalinks.

 During this transition, your live site is unaffected and custom domains URLs are not affected.

-## What else will changed?
+## What else will change?

 ### Access Logs